Make-it-Real: Unleashing Large Multimodal Model for Painting 3D Objects with Realistic Materials: Introduction

 In summary, our contributions are as follows:

-\begin{itemize} \item We present the first exploration of leveraging multimodal large language models (MLLMs), \eg, GPT-4V for material recognition and unleashing their potential in applying real-world materials to 3D objects. \item We create a material library containing thousands of materials with highly detailed descriptions readily for MLLMs to look up and assign. \item We develope an effective pipeline for texture segmentation, material identification and matching, enabling the high-quality application of materials to 3D assets. \end{itemize}
+\begin{itemize} \item We present the first exploration of leveraging multimodal large language models (MLLMs), \eg GPT-4V for material recognition and unleashing their potential in applying real-world materials to extensive 3D objects with albedo-only. \item We create a material library containing thousands of materials with highly detailed descriptions readily for MLLMs to look up and assign. \item We develope an effective pipeline for texture segmentation, material matching and SVBRDF maps generation, enabling the high-quality application of materials to 3D assets. \end{itemize}